 Mrs. Guilfoile worked for many years in Corporate Human Resources and Consulting.
 She has since come back around to her college training in counseling which she has put to use helping Epiphany graduates navigate the process of finding the best academic and financial choices for college, or directing students towards skill based training options.
 This is her fourth year at Epiphany and she is passionate about offering grads the support services they need to gain acceptance and succeed at the college level.
 She and her husband enjoy any time they can spend visiting their children in New Orleans.

 Sabrina graduated from Epiphany in the class of 2008.
 After graduating, she attended Miss Hall's School, an all-girls boarding school in Western Massachusetts.
-From there she attended Curry College, then transferring to the University of New England in Biddeford, ME, graduating with a B.S. degree in Health, Wellness, and Occupational Studies.
-There she developed a passion for public health, a career she looks forward to pursuing her graduate studies.
-She sees her work in this sector important to helping decrease the disparities of low-income families, especially women and children.
+From there she attended Curry College, then transferred to the University of New England in Biddeford, ME, graduating with a B.S. degree in Health, Wellness, and Occupational Studies.
+There she developed a passion for public health, a career she looks forward to pursuing in her graduate studies.
+She sees her work in this sector as important to helping decrease the disparities of low-income families, especially women and children.
 After taking a year to work as a home health aide and volunteer at Epiphany, she accepted a position on the graduate support team to work as the Evening Program Coordinator.
 In her spare time, she loves to travel, try new recipes, and help out friends in the Epiphany community.

 First Year Teaching Fellow